 Since the beginning of 2013, the Asset Manager had been building a financing business for Centurion Apartment REIT and in May of 2013 began its first capital deployments.
 As the business grew, the Asset Manager believed that the potential scale of these opportunities, particularly in the development of new apartments and student housing which Centurion Apartment REIT could buy upon completion, would ultimately require a larger capital allocation than could be supported on its balance sheet alone.
 Further, the Asset Manager was seeing a regular flow of other real estate debt and equity investment opportunities that fell outside of the acquisition pipeline goals of Centurion Apartment REIT by virtue of its' activities in the market that it had to forego.
-As such, the Asset Manager believed that there was sufficient scope to create a fund to focus on these and other similar opportunities.
-To maximize the number of opportunities upon which it could execute and potentially secure purchase options, the Board of Trustees of Centurion Apartment REIT's debt and equity financing portfolio in return for equity in CREOT.
+As such, the Asset Manager believed that there was enough scope to create a fund to focus on these and other similar opportunities.
+To maximize the number of opportunities upon which it could execute and potentially secure purchase options, the Board of Trustees of Centurion Apartment REIT decided to set up a new fund, CREOT, to which it would contribute Centurion Apartment REIT's debt and equity financing portfolio in return for equity in CREOT.
 Centurion Apartment REIT and CREOT would be strategic partners in providing developers an end-to-end solution for debt and equity financing and ultimately a potential exit in a sale of the stabilized development to Centurion Apartment REIT.
 In the opinion of REIT Management, this end-to-end solution has been seen by developers as an attractive option and has garnered considerable interest.
 The strategic partnership between Centurion Apartment REIT and the Centurion Real Estate Opportunities Trust is intended primarily to have the following benefits: